 While physical maintenance such as filing and cleaning combined with over the counter anti-fungal treatments may solve very mild cases, effective and permanent solutions can only be found from a dedicated foot care specialist.

-A podiatric physician can detect a fungal infection early, culture the nail, determine the cause, and form a suitable and personalized treatment plan.
+A podiatrist can detect a fungal infection early, culture the nail, determine the cause, and form a suitable nail fungus treatment plan.
 This may include prescribing topical and/or oral medications and debridement (removal of diseased nail matter and debris) of an infected nail.

 Our foot specialists and leading podiatric doctor can develop a personalized treatment plan based on your unique condition that will remove the infection at the source and remove any potential for serious complications to develop.